Southern Tech announced participation in the CRRSAA HEERF II

 Supplying students and staff with laptops and distance learning/working capabilities and operating a pandemically safe and sanitized campus have been the largest expenses.
 The Financial Aid Coordinator and the Business Office are working together to ensure proper accounting of funds for allowable purposes and in accordance with cash management principles.

-This notice was posted within 30 days of receipt of allocation and updated every 45 days and then quarterly as directed.
+This notice was posted within 30 days of receipt of student allocation and then quarterly as directed.